 - your relationship with QUT (for instances, the course or unit you are enrolled in or the work areas with which you are currently associated).
 This is used to ensure you are authorised to access the information you have requested.

 Most browsers can be set to accept or reject cookies.
 You can choose to adjust your browser to reject cookies or to notify you when they are being used.
 Sometimes, rejecting cookies results in a loss of some website functionality.
-For instance, you may be unable to access a secure site, such as QUT Virtual.
+For instance, you may be unable to access a secure site, such as HiQ.
 Alternatively, rejecting cookies may mean that you may have to establish your identity a number of times across the QUT site during a visit because the server cannot recheck your identity each time you request access to a restricted area.
 The information required to enable rechecking of your identity (eg your password) is encrypted for security prior to being added to the cookie.

 When you visit QUT's website, we make a record of your visit using "single pixel gif" technology embedded in the code of each page.
 We log the following information, which is used for statistical purposes:

 - the IP address of the computer you are using or an IP that is dynamically allocated by your internet service provider